+- Fire Departments

+- Police and Sheriff's Departments

-- Fire departments - Police/Sheriff departments and Public Safety Answering Points (PSAP) - Local Emergency Planning Commissions (LEPC) - County Emergency Management Agencies (CEMA) - Other local emergency response and public safety organizations
+- Public Safety Answering Points (PSAP)

+- County Emergency Management Agencies (CEMA)

+- Other local emergency response and public safety organizations

 Emergency Officials will be identified through commercially available data sources, member information, and the web sign up database.
 Commercial data is obtained from the National Public Safety Information Bureau (NPSIB).
 Information about this data can be found at: www.safetysource.com.
 Substations identified in the USGS data are also included in the mailing.
 The primary mailing list will be maintained internally by the Association.
 A listing of the NPSIB department descriptions along with the corresponding SIC Code and SIC descriptions are included below.